kharchenkolab/conos/vignettes/walkthrough.md

 ### UMAP

-UMAP embedding supports all parameters, described in the [uwot](https://github.com/jlmelville/uwot) package.
-Two most important ones are `spread` and `min.dist`, which together control how tight the clusters are.
+The UMAP embedding supports all parameters, as described in the [uwot](https://github.com/jlmelville/uwot) package.
+The two most important ones are `spread` and `min.dist`, which together control how tight the clusters are.
 According to the [python manual](https://umap-learn.readthedocs.io/en/latest/api.html):